 Q. When is the deadline to apply?

-A. The formal deadline is January 20, 2014, second and scholarship deadline is March 10, 2014 and late deadline April 7, 2014, with class beginning in June.
+A. The formal deadline is January 20, 2014, second deadline is March 10, 2014 and late deadline April 7, 2014, with class beginning in June.
 The University will consider late applications up until the third module (August) on a case-by-case basis.

 Q. What is the class composition?